The Huawei MateBook X Pro hides its camera, but not its talents

 The LPTS display has a 3000 x 2000 pixel resolution, and a wide 178-degree viewing angle.
 It looked fantastic in our brief test, with video shining through realistically and the Windows 10 operating system appearing pin-sharp.
 It’s also a touchscreen, a feature missing from the MateBook X.

 The lack of screen bezels presented Huawei with a problem: Where should it put the camera?
-Stop reading for a moment and look at a picture of the MateBook X Pro in thand see if you can spot the lens.
+Stop reading for a moment and look at a pictures of the MateBook X Pro above see if you can spot the lens.

 The camera is actually underneath a key in the middle of the function key row.
 Press the right one and up pops the little camera; a second press hides it again.
 No more tape over the lens for the paranoid.
 The placement is unusual, and it does give a slightly strange viewing angle, like when you hold your phone a little too low during a video call.